The author enjoys writing about the intersection of gender and fashion, including gender-neutral attire and cross-dressing.

 Women Have Been Cross-Dressing for Years—Are Men Catching Up?

 For years now, women have been enjoying wearing male clothes and fashion.
-Ellen DeGeneres’ arguably masculine appearance or using men’s fashions don’t seem to hurt her.
+As an example, Ellen DeGeneres uses men's fashions, and her arguably masculine appearance doesn't seem to hurt her popularity.
 Indeed, as some commentators have stated both formally and informally (1), men’s clothes don’t exist; they are unisex.
 Women are not questioned for wearing them since creatives like George Sand pioneered the trend.

 Women wear men’s underwear too (2).
 I’ve spoken to two women who wear clothing for men out of preference.
 They both argued that clothing for men was thicker, more practical and felt more sensible as vestments that provided the function of covering the body adequately and comfortably.

 One of these ladies preferred wearing men’s pyjamas over women’s nightwear.
 She argued that men’s PJs fitted her better.
 Did wearing these clothes make these ladies identify as men?
 No. One of them stated categorically that she was a woman, and there was no confusion.